A coastal Kingdom of Eastern Terath.

 5 things you should know

 3) The most famous romance in Chindius is that of Jack and Helena, a famously lucky soldier and gambler and a sheltered noblewoman, respectively.
-Helena’s father had Jack thrown in jail for attempting to court her.
-Jack, through his luck, wit, and charm, not only escaped from the jail but infiltrated the court in Pretia to meet with his love.
+Helena’s father had Jack sent to a prison-ship for attempting to court her.
+Jack, through his luck, wit, and charm, not only escaped from the ship but infiltrated the court in Pretia to meet with his love.
 When his ruse was discovered, Helena’s father demanded he be put to death for his deception.
 Jack pleaded his passion for Helena to the royal family and the courtiers, and it was decided that he would bet his future a roll of the dice.
 If he rolled well, he would not only have Helena but a proper title and land as well.
 If he threw poorly, he would spend the rest of his years in a lumber camp.
 Jack rolled straight sixes, although some stories have Helena replacing the dice with rigged ones at the last moment.
 The family Cassaro, who trace their bloodline through Jack and Helena, are particularly fond of the story.
 The famous, now dead, playwright Nelson Cassaro wrote a commonly performed variant involving cards instead of dice.

 4) The largest racial group in Chindius is human, but surprisingly, populations of fairly civilized Troglodytes also exist in the forests.
 There are a few Xelaque elven families in the south of the country but many have migrated to the Kingdom of Haven.
 Orcs and elves are few and far between, and Parthan are relatively rare although they are sometimes found in some of the northern towns.
-Races intermingle freely in most cities, except for the township of Tralga’s Glade, which is made up almost entirely of Fey.
+Races intermingle freely in most cities, except for the island township of Tralga’s Glade, which is made up almost entirely of Fey.

 The Future of Chindius